Employer Benefits

 In Colorado, the Individual Exchange provides strong options that can lead to cost savings for both small and large businesses.
 It's important to note that all plans offered through an ICHRA are HMO network plans.
 If you're looking for PPO options, an ICHRA may not be the right choice.

 To review costs please use the Connect for Health cost tool provided by the state of Colorado.
-When offering a group ICHRA one is not eligible to receive tax credits from the state, so look at the full cost of the plans and the employer will give the contribution.
+When offering a group ICHRA, members are not eligible to receive tax credits from the state, so look at the full cost of the plans and the employer will give the contribution.

 https://planfinder.connectforhealthco.com/home

-For more detailed information, visit healthcare.gov regarding ICHRAs.
+For more detailed information, visit https://www.healthcare.gov/small-businesses/learn-more/individual-coverage-hra/ regarding ICHRAs.

 If you have any questions about ICHRAs, please don't hesitate to reach out!